-If a teacher has any concerns regarding the welfare of a particular child/adult, then that teacher will make a dated note of their worries and liaise with the Designated forwarded to the relevant body.
+If a teacher has any concerns regarding the welfare of a particular child/adult, then that teacher will make a dated note of their worries and liaise with the nominated persons on the staff.

-Safeguarding Leads on the staff.
 Any information thus obtained will be regarded as strictly confidential and will be passed to staff on a need to know basis only.
-After consultation, it is the decision of the Headteacher as to whether the information is circumstances they would have to inform others eg parents, Headteacher.
+After consultation it is the decision of the circumstances they would have to inform others eg parents, Headteacher.